Mirror armour: Description and history

-Early types of this armour were known among the Celtiberians, by the Romans, in the Middle East, Central Asia, India, Russia, Siberia (where it was worn by Siberian natives before the Russian conquest), Mongolia, Indochina and China (including Tibet too).
+Early types of this armour were known among the Celtiberians, by the Romans, in West Asia, Central Asia, India, Russia, Siberia (where it was worn by Siberian natives before the Russian conquest), Mongolia, Indochina and China (including Tibet).

-Later types of this armour were known in the Middle East, Central Asia, India, and Russia.
-The mirror cuirass with discs was popular in Turkey and Russia, while that without discs was popular in Persia, Central Asia and India.
+Later types of this armour were known in West and Central Asia, India, and Russia.
+The mirror cuirass with discs was popular in Turkey and Russia, while that without discs was popular in Iran, Central Asia and India.

 In India, there was a popular form of brigandine with a few mirror plates riveted to it.

 According to Bobrov, round metal mirrors worn by Mongolian warriors as armour reinforcement are shown in Persian miniatures of 13c.
-This is verified by archaeological finds in Central Asia and the Far East.
+This is verified by archaeological finds in Central and East Asia.
 This kind of armour prevailed in Central Asia during 15–17c, and could be worn over any armour including brigandines, lamellar armour, chainmail and even plated mail.
-In 16c in Persia, mirror plates became much larger and changed their shape to rectangular in order to improve body protection.
+In 16c Iran, mirror plates became much larger and changed their shape to rectangular in order to improve body protection.
 This improved mirror armour gradually spread during 16–17c to Central Asia and North India.
 Further improvements were made during the 1640s when mirror plates evolved into mirror cuirass, which sometimes had additional mirror plates used as pauldrons for protection of the shoulder laces.
 Besides separate mirror plates laced as reinforcement to other armours there were small mirrors that were sewn or riveted to brigandine.
 Brigandines with such integral reinforcements were very popular at the end of the 15th century, but their use had practically been abandoned by the end of the 17th century.

 Many modern army ballistic vests resemble the "Chahar-Aine" layout with basic soft anti-fragmentation armour (analogue of chain mail) covering a large area, and two, four or even more bulletproof plates ("mirrors") worn above it, thus combining weight saving and freedom of movement with high level of protection of vital areas.

 Ottoman 15th to 16th century mirror armour is commonly referred to as "Krug", while the name for the same type of armour in Russia is зерцало (zertsalo), and the modern technical term is зерцальный доспех (zertsal'niy dospekh), from the Russian зерцальный (zertsal'niy) – "mirror"; and доспех (dospekh) – "armour".